rafuka/php-react-sample/README.md

-# Practice app with React, PHP and MySQL
+# Sample app with React, PHP and MySQL

 ## Required software